ibm-cloud-architecture/ocp-custom-monitoring/README.md

+# OCP Prometheus + Grafana Installer

+This document provides instructions and resources for installing a custom Prometheus and Grafana instance on your OpenShift cluster using Templates (not Operators).

+This method has been tested on OpenShift 3.11

 # Prometheus for OpenShift

 This directory contains example components for running either an operational Prometheus setup for your OpenShift cluster, or deploying a standalone secured Prometheus instance for configurating yourself.